UniversalDependencies/docs/_u-dep/parataxis.md

 and these clauses are joined by punctuation such as a colon or comma, or not delimited by punctuation at all.
 In a spoken corpus, it may happen because what is labeled as a sentence is more commonly an utterance turn.
 Even if the treebanker is doing the sentence division, it may happen because there seems to be a clear discourse relation linking two clauses.
+Sometimes there are more than two sentences joined in this way.
+In this case we make all the later sentences dependents of the first one, to maximize similarity to the analysis used for conjunction.

 ~~~ sdparse
 Bearded dragons are sight hunters , they need to see the food to move .